FM FencingMonitor

 Poor framing, occlusion, blur, low resolution, unstable camera movement, or missing weapon/body visibility may reduce report reliability.

-Longitudinal results work best when the same athlete is recorded in similar conditions, with similar angle, distance, visibility, and action context.
+Longitudinal analysis is more reliable when the same athlete is recorded in similar conditions, with similar angle, distance, visibility, and action context.

 How to read this report